Brokers Offer Predictions for Vaxcyte, Inc.’s FY2022 Earnings (NASDAQ:PCVX)

-Vaxcyte, Inc. (NASDAQ:PCVX – Get Rating) – Research analysts at Jefferies Financial Group cut their FY2022 EPS estimates for shares of Vaxcyte in a note issued to investors on Monday, November 7th.
-Jefferies Financial Group analyst R. Song now forecasts that the company will post earnings of ($3.23) per share for the year, down from their previous forecast of ($3.09).
-The consensus estimate for Vaxcyte’s current full-year earnings is ($2.99) per share.
-Jefferies Financial Group also issued estimates for Vaxcyte’s Q4 2022 earnings at ($0.81) EPS, FY2023 earnings at ($3.02) EPS, FY2024 earnings at ($3.16) EPS and FY2025 earnings at ($2.65) EPS.
+Vaxcyte, Inc. (NASDAQ:PCVX – Get Rating) – Cantor Fitzgerald increased their FY2022 earnings estimates for shares of Vaxcyte in a report released on Tuesday, November 8th.
+Cantor Fitzgerald analyst L. Chen now anticipates that the company will post earnings of ($3.20) per share for the year, up from their previous estimate of ($3.27).
+The consensus estimate for Vaxcyte’s current full-year earnings is ($3.27) per share.
+Cantor Fitzgerald also issued estimates for Vaxcyte’s FY2023 earnings at ($3.64) EPS.

-Vaxcyte (NASDAQ:PCVX – Get Rating) last announced its quarterly earnings results on Monday, August 8th.
-The company reported ($0.80) EPS for the quarter, missing the consensus estimate of ($0.69) by ($0.11).
+Vaxcyte (NASDAQ:PCVX – Get Rating) last released its quarterly earnings data on Monday, August 8th.
+The company reported ($0.80) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.69) by ($0.11).

 Institutional Investors Weigh In On Vaxcyte